Hanging Basket Applications

 If you are installing new brackets on the columns we will require confirmation that the contractor carrying out this work is HERS certified.

 HERS is the Highways Electrical Registration Scheme that ensures engineers working on street lights have the correct qualifications and safety training.
-All SSE Operatives require this level of training and therefore this standard is also required for all other third parties working on street lighting infrastructure.
-Please supply your contractors name and business address as well as a copy of their HERS certificate.
+All Enerveo Operatives require this level of training and therefore this standard is also required for all other third parties working on street lighting infrastructure.
+Please supply your contractors name and business address as well as a copy of their HERS certificate along with each of the working operatives’ current HERS cards, which should be in date.
 The TPA team will advise you if this is necessary when they have reviewed your stage one application.

 What are suitable structural test results?

-To ensure public safety we may ask you to carry out calculations based structural tests for some or all of the street lights included in your application.
-The only street lights that do not require structural testing are those designated "Heavy Duty".
-These units are specifically designed to take extra loading.
+To ensure public safety we may ask you to carry out 'Type 3' structural tests and calculations for some or all of the street lights included in your application.
+The only street lights that do not require structural testing are called "Heavy Duty" which are specifically designed to take extra loading.
 When making your application our team can confirm if any of your requested streetlights fall into this category.

 When organising your structural tests and calculations it is important to inform your Structural Engineer of the some of the clauses within our Third Party Attachment Agreement letter: